The quantum Ising chain for beginners: Transverse field Ising-XY models: fermionic formulation

 In terms of hard-core bosons, the Hamiltonian becomes:

 where we have introduced a shorthand notation \footnote{This notation should not generate confusion with the angular momentum ladder operators.
-Here there is no imaginary-unit $i$, and the couplings $J^{\pm}_j=J^x_j\pm J^y_j$ are just real numbers.} $J^{\pm}_j=J^x_j\pm J^y_j$.
+Here there is no imaginary unit $i$, and the couplings $J^{\pm}_j=J^x_j\pm J^y_j$ are just real numbers.} $J^{\pm}_j=J^x_j\pm J^y_j$.

-Next, we switch to spinless fermions, since all terms appearing in the previous expression do not involve explicitly the string operator $K_j$.
+Next, we switch to spinless fermions, since all terms appearing in the previous expression do not involve explicitly the string operator $\opK{j}$.
 In terms of fermions, the Hamiltonian is essentially identical.
-We would remark that in the fermionic context the pair creation and annihilation terms are characteristic of the BCS theory of superconductivity~\cite{Schrieffer:book}.
+We would remark that in the fermionic context, the pair creation and annihilation terms are characteristic of the BCS theory of superconductivity~\cite{Schrieffer:book}.
 The only tricky point has to do with the boundary conditions.
-If one uses open boundary conditions, the first sum runs over $j=1,\cdots,L-1$ and there is never a term involving site $L+1$, hence we have:
+If one uses open boundary conditions, the first sum runs over $j=1,\cdots, L-1$ and there is never a term involving site $L+1$, hence we have: